 Looking for a unique snack cake recipe?
-This Banana Macadamia Nut Cake is a great treat to enjoy in the afternoon with your cup of coffee!
+This Banana Macadamia Nut Cake is packed with crunchy macadamia nuts, sweet bananas, and topped with creamy vanilla buttercream frosting!

 Why this Recipe is Best

-- Vanilla extract – I use Rodelle brand or another good quality vanilla.
+- Vanilla extract – Use a good quality pure vanilla (not imitation).
 Try making your own vanilla extract for a deeper vanilla flavor.

 - Macadamia nuts – Chopped into small pieces; you’ll need some to fold into the cake batter plus extra for sprinkling over the frosted banana cake.

-You make Banana Macadamia Nut Cake in a single layer baking dish.
+You make Banana Macadamia Nut Cake in a 13×9 baking dish.
 So quick and simple!

 Tips & Tricks

 - Use ripe bananas – Like most banana based desserts, riper bananas are a must for sweetness and moisture.
-I prefer bananas with plenty of brown spots, but aren’t yet totally brown or black.
-To ripen green bananas more quickly, place them in a brown paper bag overnight.
+I prefer bananas with plenty of brown spots.

 - Test for done-ness with a toothpick.
 Insert it into the center of the cake after 23 minutes in the oven.
 If it comes out clean, the cake is done.
 If the toothpick comes out wet, leave the cake in the oven for another 2 minutes and check again.